 To perform a manual reset of the GO Air, keep the earbuds in the charging case and remove the JLab GO Air from your phone’s Bluetooth devices.
 Then tap on the earbud in the charging case seven times, until the LED blinks blue three times.
 Do the same tapping on the other earbud.
 Afterward, you can remove both earbuds from the case, and one LED will be a solid white color, while the other will blink blue and white.
 You’re now ready to re-try the pairing process.

 How long does the battery last on the JLab GO Air?

 The earbuds lasted 4 hours, 5 minutes in our battery test where we play music constantly, peaking at 75dB(SPL).
 The case supplies three extra charge cycles.
-Quick charging is also supported: 15 minutes in the case yields an hour of listening.
-This isn’t nearly as impressive as what we’ve seen from the likes of Anker Soundcore, but it’s better than nothing (and matches the rate of the more premium JLab JBuds Air Icon rapid charge feature).
-The case takes two hours to fully charge, while the earbuds take 90 minutes to fully charge.
-This is fairly slow, but again: these are just $30—more premium components will be more expensive to manufacture.
+Plopping the earbuds in the case for 15 minutes yields 60 minutes of playback.
+This isn’t nearly as impressive as what we’ve seen from Anker Soundcore, but it’s better than nothing (and matches the rate of the more premium JLab JBuds Air Icon rapid charge feature).
+The case takes two hours to charge fully, while the earbuds take 90 minutes to charge fully.
+This is fairly slow, but again: these buds are just $30 USD—more premium components will be more expensive to manufacture.